-Gross margin for fiscal 2018 for our Firearms segment decreased by 13.3% from the prior fiscal year, primarily because of a combination of reduced sales volumes across nearly all product categories, additional promotional product discounts, unfavorable manufacturing fixed-cost absorption, and inventory valuation adjustments.
-The unfavorable manufacturing fixed-cost absorption from lower sales volumes, inventory valuation adjustments, and additional promotional product discounts product discounts negatively impacted gross margin by 18.5%, partially offset by favorable manufacturing spending, which favorably impacted gross margin by 5.9%.
+Gross margin for fiscal 2018 for our Firearms segment decreased by 13.3% from fiscal 2017, primarily because of a combination of reduced sales volumes across nearly all product categories, additional promotional product discounts, unfavorable manufacturing fixed-cost absorption, and inventory valuation adjustments.
+The unfavorable manufacturing fixed-cost absorption from lower sales volumes, inventory valuation adjustments, and additional promotional product discounts product discounts product discounts negatively impacted gross margin by 18.5%, partially offset by favorable manufacturing spending, which favorably impacted gross margin by 5.9%.

-Gross margin for fiscal 2018 for our Outdoor Products & Accessories segment decreased 0.7% from the prior fiscal year.
+Gross margin for fiscal 2018 for our Outdoor Products & Accessories segment decreased 0.7% from fiscal 2017.
 Fiscal 2017 included \$4.7 million of increased cost of goods sold from the fair value step-up in inventory and backlog expense as a result of the 2017 Acquisitions, which yielded a 3.6% unfavorable impact on gross margin on that segment.
-Excluding this expense in the prior fiscal year, gross margin decreased 4.3% for fiscal 2018.
+Excluding this expense in fiscal 2017, gross margin decreased 4.3% for fiscal 2018.
 Inorganic gross margin negatively impacted our Outdoor Products & Accessories segment gross margin by 1.0%, primarily because the gross margin of our survival products are generally lower than other products in this segment, partially offset by the higher gross margin for our electro-optic products.
-Organic gross margins decreased 3.3% from the prior fiscal year resulting from costs related to a recall of certain electro-optics products, which yielded a 1.0% unfavorable impact to gross margin, combined with a change in product mix and promotional activity.
+Organic gross margins decreased 3.3% from fiscal 2017, resulting from costs related to a recall of certain electro-optics products, which yielded a 1.0% unfavorable impact to gross margin, combined with a change in product mix and promotional activity.
 Our Outdoor Products & Accessories segment favorably impacted total company gross margin by 4.9% for fiscal 2018.